-Within hours, dramatic footage of the maritime disaster off Christmas Island on 15 December 2010, shot by an accidental documentary maker filming on the island, rolled on television screens around the country and around the world.
+Within hours, dramatic footage of the Christmas Island maritime disaster rolled on television screens around the country and around the world.

 Foul weather, foul seas, stormy conditions and a wooden boat, engine not functioning, between 70-90 passengers on board, smashed to smithereens against the razorsharp limestone rocks of the north shore.

 Note: SIEV is the Customs Command abbreviation for "Suspected Illegal Entry Vessel".
 This label is the first act of regimentation and dehumanisation when an asylum seeker boat arrives in Australian waters.
 If the vessel has a 'real' name, it will not be made public.
 Instead, Customs gives the boat a nickname with starting letters in alphabetical order: the first boat in a year will have a name starting with "A", and so on.
 In addition, Customs as well as Immigration since 2001 tag the boat with the acronymn SIEV, followed by a number.
 SIEV-221 was the 221st boat arriving on our shores since this type of counting began in 2001.

 In the end, 42 people were rescued by locals and the Navy; thirty bodies were recovered.
 Prime Minister Julia Gillard interrupted her holidays, but her statements fell well short of the mark, while the nation did not stop in reverence and respect for the grieving: racism, refugee vilification, xenophobia and asylum seeker hatred ran rampant in the blogoshere; Daily Telegraph columnist Andrew Bolt's opportunism reached its zenith when he accused Labor's Gillard of "having blood on her hands" for allowing boats to land.